ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Religion

-Reverence for nature plays a major part in lives of gaians, though there are no formal deities, observances, or ceremonies.
-Gaians celebrate the new and full moons and the changing of the seasons with feast days.
-The entire world is imbued with the power of nature, and some gaians are able to spontaneously draw on this power to change the world around them; these people are called druids, and some of them are quite powerful.
+Reverence for nature plays a major part in lives of Zephyrans, though there are no formal deities, observances, or ceremonies.
+Zephyrans celebrate the new and full moons and the changing of the seasons with feast days.
+The entire world is imbued with the power of nature, and some zephyrans are able to spontaneously draw on this power to change the world around them; these people are called druids, and some of them are quite powerful.
 Because there are no formal religious ceremonies or dogmas, these druids don't necessarily hold positions of power or influence, though they are respected.

 The closest a village will have to a holy day is their Rememberence Day, which every village has, and which differs for every village.
 This day commemorates the day the orc hordes descended on their village during the Great Devastation, and is a day of solemn reflection and gratitude.
 All work ceases on these days, and if they fall on a market day or a training day, the activities are just skipped and resumed the following week.

 ## Languages and Writing

-The gaians of the confederacy all speak a common language, which we will call Common for simplicity.
-In general, among gaians, only merchants, travelers, and mages are literate, though all commoners can do enough math to buy and sell their goods.
+The people of the confederacy all speak a common language, which we will call Zephyran.
+In general, only merchants, travelers, and mages are literate, though all commoners can do enough math to buy and sell their goods.
 If a character can read and write, that should be noted on their sheet along with the languages they speak.

 The gnomish language is mostly integrated into the Common tongue, especially the words for magic, crafts, and technology, at which gnomes excel.
 There are a few pockets in larger cities where the gnomish community is large enough to preserve the language.

 The elves have their own language, with a complex literary and poetic tradition.
-Very few humans or gnomes know how to speak it, but all elves can speak the gaian Common tongue.
+Very few humans or gnomes know how to speak it, but all elves can speak Zephyran.

 ## Currency